westonbattles/sms-giveaway-botting/README.md

 ## Installing

+Before you begin, make sure the number you want to send messages to complies with the [Twilio SMS Limitations](https://support.twilio.com/hc/en-us/articles/223134047-Can-my-Twilio-number-send-SMS-to-a-non-Twilio-short-code-).

-Before you begin, make sure you have Python 3 + pip installed.
+In addition, make sure you have Python 3 + pip installed.
 To check if you have these installed run `python -V` (make sure the version is python 3.X.X) and `python -m pip -V`.
 If you don't have these installed please read the guide below

 ### Installing Python3 for Windows